tsmatz/azure-sql-edge-tutorial/Readme.md

 # Azure SQL Edge Tutorial Hands-On

 In this repository, you can learn how you can use Azure SQL Edge with typical scenarios step-by-step.<br>
-Please follow this readme descriptions.
+Please follow this readme description.

 ## Preparation - Provision IoT Hub and Device ##